AEFeinstein/Super-2024-Swadge-FW/main/modes/games/miniFactory/design.md

   - Save/quit
   - View encyclopedia: See the stats of each machine
   - Shop: Allows the player to buy items
-  - Storage: Shows current inventory and allows the player to sell
+  - Storage: Shows current inventory and allows the player to sell or craft items
   - Enter planning mode: Free build.
 Only a few slots
 - Select: Prompts save and quit dialog
 - Shaking Swadge: Prompts player to reset board